 In France, air pollution is on the decline – sulfur dioxide concentrations have been falling since the 1990s.
 In London, since January 1, new taxis must be electric.
 And Portugal produced more green electricity last March than it consumed.
 But the imbalances created in previous decades may be irreversible.
-In the USA waste management companies like Dumpster Rentals, Tyler, TX are helping with clean out and recycling.
+In the USA and in particular in Texas, waste management companies like Dumpster Rentals, Tyler, TX and Fort Worth Dumpster Rental Bros are helping with clean out and recycling.

 In November 2017, 15,000 scientists – a record number – took the pen to launch a call to save humanity from global warming.
 Salvation, they say in their text, will necessarily go through “major changes”.

 From the industrial revolution to the Kyoto protocol